bseverns/live-rig/07_show-2025-03-15-basement-noise.md

   DrumKid clock → SQ-64 → Volca/AE, E2S as sample/sequencer, Microgranny for texture stabs, small pedalboard, Horizon on main, one SCApps rig (FrameBuffer+Interstream) fed by the full mix.

 - **What I’m actually bringing tonight:**
-  The minimal rig + LineLight, frZone running on the Mac, extra radios and cassette for texture, plus VIS_CTRL as visual macro controller.
+  The minimal rig + LineLight, frZone running on the Mac, extra radios and cassette for texture, plus Edirol PCM-30 as visual macro controller.

 ---